canro91/canro91.github.io/_posts/2020-03-23-GuideToNetCore.md

 }
 ```

 It has [two methods](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/startup?view=aspnetcore-3.1#the-startup-class): `ConfigureServices` and `Configure`.

-The `Configure` method replaces the `Global.asax` file.
+The `Configure()` method replaces the `Global.asax` file.
 It creates the app's request processing pipeline.
 This is the place to register a filter or a default route for your controllers.

-And the `ConfigureServices` is to configure the services to be injected into the dependency container..._Wait, what?_
+And the `ConfigureServices()` is to configure the services to be injected into the dependency container...Wait, what?

 ## A brand new dependency container